John-Otago/PhD-Plus/README.md

 - **Scarcity: Why Having Too Little Means So Much** (S Mullainathan & E Shafir, 2013, Times Books) || *Read Chapters 1-2 and 6, and perhaps skim through 7-10.*
 - [Optional] **Thinking, Fast and Slow** (D Kahneman, 2011, Farrar, Straus & Giroux) || *If you read this book, be aware that many studies cited in the text cannot serve as scientific evidence for the author’s arguments (see [here]( https://replicationindex.com/2020/12/30/a-meta-scientific-perspective-on-thinking-fast-and-slow/))*

-**The first three books are must-read.
-The third one is completely optional.**
+**The first few books are must-read.
+The last one is completely optional.**

 ### 6.2 Change How You Work
 - **Deep Work: Rules for Focused Success in a Distracted World** (C Newport, 2016, Grand Central Publishing of Hachette Book Group) || *Also consult his later book *Digital Minimalism* (2019) if you find yourself distracted by social media.*